-The guide has been updated so check the date on yours to make sure you have the latest.
+We update the guide every year so check the date to make sure you have the latest edition.
 If you believe you have found an error or wish to clarify how to reference an item contact us via email@example.com

 1. Highlight and select all your reference list entries

 2. In the toolbar at the top of your word document click on the A-Z icon